Getting Married in Jamaica

-The Marriage Certificate may be applied for by the Marriage Officer and takes between 7 working days to 1 month to be processed by the Registrar Generals Department (Registry of births, deaths and marriages) whose address appears above.
-You may apply for it yourself and there is an express services available.
+The Marriage Certificate may be applied for by the Marriage Officer and takes between 7 working days to 1 month to be processed by the Registrar General's Department (Registry of births, deaths and marriages) whose address appears above.
+You may apply for it yourself and there is an express service available.
 Please ask your Marriage Officer or the Hotel wedding coordinator when you make initial contact and make your payments.

 If your country’s language is not English then your documents must be legalised by your Embassy/High Commission which represents your Government in Jamaica.
 After the original Marriage Certificate is issued by the Jamaican Government, the certified copy is sent to the Marriage Officer who forwards this with your address to your Embassy/High Commission.
 Alternatively, you may have the original Marriage Certificate authenticated by this High Commission prior to being legalized by your respective Embassy/High Commission, for example, in London (or any other location).